Losing My Religion: Covers

-Italian metal band Graveworm covered the song on their 2003 album Engraved in Black.
 Finn Hudson (Cory Monteith) covered the song in the 2010 Glee episode "Grilled Cheesus".
-The song reached number 60 in the US on the Billboard Hot 100 and number 47 on the Canadian Hot 100.
-Tori Amos recorded a cover version which appeared in the film Higher Learning.
-Italian band Lacuna Coil covered the song on their 2012 album Dark Adrenaline.
+The song reached number 60 on the US on the Billboard Hot 100 and number 47 on the Canadian Hot 100.
 American heavy metal band Trivium covered the song on their 2013 album Vengeance Falls.
 Canadian singer-songwriter Dan Mangan covered the song on his 2020 album Thief.
 Hootie & the Blowfish covered the song for the 2020 reissue of their 2019 album Imperfect Circle.
 In a 2020 interview, guitarist Mark Bryan emphasized how influential R.E.M. had been in the band's development.